-Descriptions of all credit courses currently offered are found in the Course Catalogue section of this Academic Calendar or online at www.nscad.ca by clicking on the WebAdvisor icon.
+Descriptions of all credit courses currently offered are found in the Course Description section or online at www.nscad.ca by clicking on the WebAdvisor icon.

 Exhibition

 Students in their final year are encouraged to prepare an exhibition of their work at NSCAD University or another appropriate venue.
 Students are encouraged to inquire at the Anna Leonowens Gallery for further information.